Super-Protocol/docs/docs/developers/CLI_commands/offers/offers/get-info.md

 sidebar_position: 3
 ---

-Display information on an offer as stored on the blockchain.
+Displays the information on an offer as stored on the blockchain.

-## Synopsis
+## Syntax

 ```
 ./spctl offers get-info <type> <offerId> [option]